Michael Kusuma Head Of Investor Relations Sampoerna Agro

 In the clip, Dedi directly asked Aqua’s staff about the origin of its water:

+“Do you take the water from the river?”
+“From underground, Sir.”
 “Oh, I thought it was surface water — from a river or spring.
 So, it’s categorized as a deep well?”

 This short exchange quickly went viral, drawing 1.9 million views in just five days (by 27 October 2025).
 The video’s thumbnail — focusing on the phrase “underground water” — shifted attention away from the truck-accident probe and ignited public confusion about Aqua’s product origin.